harsav360/EmpHrPortalTeam11/README.md

 Open your Spring Suite ID and Clone this repository in your selected project Folder Steps to Clone -> Spring Suite -> Windows -> Show View -> Others -> Git -> Repository -> Clone Repository from web (Also add Clone sub-modules) -> Choose Folder in System -> Working Tree -> Import Project

-This application is Spring Security role base authorization.
-So first time when you run this application, refresh your MYSQL workbench here in selected schema you will find 6 tables.
+This application is using Spring Security role base authorization.
+So first time when you run this application, refresh your MYSQL workbench, there in selected schema you will find 6 tables.
         *Branches
         *Departments